mobileprint/android-print-sdk/README.md

 6. Run the app!
     ![Running app](https://s3-us-west-2.amazonaws.com/droidprint/images/runapp.png)
 7. At this point, you should have a working example for reference.
 To learn more, please check out the full [README](https://github.com/IPGPTP/DroidPrint) file on the project homepage.

-# DroidPrint

-A library to simplify development of printing in apps on Android, as well as providing an improved user experience.
-This library serves as an interface to Google Cloud Print and various other Print Plugins and services.

-Note: Print functionality only exists starting in Android API versions 19 and beyond.
-Devices with an older OS than KitKat will not be able to print using our library workflow.

-Please see the [Quick Start](https://github.com/IPGPTP/DroidPrint/wiki/Quick-Start) page, if you want to get started right away.

 ## Contents